How to stop bleeding on Cerelle and Cerazette

 Anyone with persistent irregular bleeding should consider taking a sexual health test, a pregnancy test and make sure that they are up to date with their smear tests to rule out other causes of bleeding.

 If persistent bleeding is becoming an issue for you and you have ruled out alternative causes, then you could explore whether the combined pill is suitable for you, as this gives you more control over your cycle.
-You can find more information about the combined pill and who it is suitable for here.

 You might find these helpful